uuchey/Event_Organisation_App/README.txt

 Purpose
 -----------

-This is an event organisation application.
+This is a Java event organisation application.
 Organisers have provided you with the following useful information:
 1. Activities start from 9am until lunch is served at 12 noon Provided Input